NoBlackBoxes/LastBlackBox/course/bootcamp/day_2/README.md

 - ***Task 1***: Mount and power your Arduino based hindbrain (connect the mini-USB/micro-USB cable)
   - The built-in LED on the board should be blinking at 1 Hz

+### Programming Arduino

-- ***NOTE: If you are new to Arduino (or want a refresher), watch the "Programming Arduino" video before completing the following tasks.***
+- If you are new to programming microcontrollers (or programming in general), then watch this video before starting the programming tasks: [Programming Arduino](https://vimeo.com/627783660)

 - ***Task 2***: Blink an (external) LED
   - Connect the LED to a digital output pin (D13 in the example below), but don't forget your current limiting resistor!